-Commercial and industrial, loans to depositories and other financial institutions, loans for purchasing or carrying securities, overdrafts, and leases.
+\Commercial and industrial, loans to depositories and other financial institutions, loans for purchasing or carrying securities, overdrafts, and leases.

 Provision for Loan Losses.
-The credit loss allowance is our estimate of incurred losses inherent in our portfolio.
-We use a quantitative methodology (product of the long run PD, LGD, and EAD) and a qualitative framework in determining the allowance.
+The credit loss allowance was calculated utilizing the current expected credit loss ("CECL") methodology.
+We use a quantitative methodology (applying a point in time PD, LGD, and EAD) and a qualitative framework in determining the allowance.
 The qualitative framework employs management judgment when assessing internal risk factors and environmental factors to compute an additional allowance for each component of the loan portfolio.
 Changes in the allowance balance are reflected through the provision to provide adequate coverage for potential future losses.

 Realized Gains/Losses on Securities.
-We use instrument-specific methodologies to forecast other-thantemporary impairment ("OTTI") on the securities investment portfolio.
+We use instrument-specific methodologies to forecast Expected Credit Loss ("ECL") (before flooring) on the AFS securities and Provision on the AFS and HTM securities in the investment portfolio.
 The inherent credit risk for most AFS and HTM securities is forecasted using product-specific cash flow models and tools which utilize a variety of macroeconomic factors (HPI, unemployment rate, GDP, interest rates, etc.) and takes into account collateral type and characteristics.
 Loss estimates are recognized in accordance with our established accounting policy.

 Operational Losses.
 We use a methodology to estimate operational losses that incorporates both internal and external data.
 We forecast both litigation and non-litigation operational losses under separate methodologies.
-For non-litigation loss estimates, the estimates are developed with two components: 1) large, idiosyncratic losses, and 2) smaller day-to-day or "foundational losses".
+For non-litigation loss estimates, the estimates are developed with two components: 1) large, idiosyncratic losses, and 2) smaller day-to-day or "business-as-usual losses".

-For non-litigation loss estimates, our forecasting methodology centers on workshops organized around the risks in our operational risk taxonomy, led by our Chief Operational Risk Officer.
-These workshops included participants from our business, business partner, and risk teams.
-Subject matter experts ("SMEs") considered and discussed the outputs of our operational risk framework elements (e.g., Risk and Control Self-Assessment data, as well as internal and external event data) and other key information such as risk drivers, including macroeconomic factors, to challenge and supplement our Material Risk Inventory.
+For non-litigation loss estimates, our forecasting methodology centers on workshops to review and assess the risks in our operational risk taxonomy, led by our Chief Operational Risk Officer.
+These workshops included participants from our business, business partner, and risk and compliance teams.
+Subject matter experts ("SMEs") considered and discussed the outputs of our operational risk framework elements (e.g., Risk and Control Self-Assessment data, emerging risks, as well as internal and external event data) and other key information such as risk drivers, including macroeconomic factors, to challenge and supplement our Material Risk Inventory.
 For large idiosyncratic operational loss events, SMEs developed specific storylines and estimates.
-For foundational losses, historic operational losses were used as a reference point in developing the forecast, supplemented with expert judgment to incorporate anticipated future impacts based on risk drivers.
+For business-as-usual losses, historical operational losses were used as a reference point in developing the forecast, supplemented with expert judgment to incorporate anticipated future impacts based on risk drivers.